ryanw-mobile/ryanw-mobile/README.md

 ## Languages and Tools

-Java and XML views on Android MUST have to be ditched.
+Java and XML views on Android MUST have to be ditched.<br/>
 Currently I spend all of my time on Kotlin.
-I enjoy using it as my main language.
+I enjoy using it as my main language. <br/>
-I know some other languages, but it will take me some time to pick them up again.
+I know some other languages, but it will take me some time to pick them up again. <br/>
 I wrote pretty good Pascal code 30 years ago, but I guess now I cannot write any during your live coding interview.
-So, be practical :)
+So, be practical :)<br/>

 - 🖥 My programming language history: LOGO, GWBASIC, Pascal, JavaScript, Perl, Java, PHP, Python, Kotlin
 - 💼 I used to do multimedia/video-on-demand, web design/programming, and system administrations with some vendor certifications

 <p align="center"><img src="https://github-readme-stats-eight-theta.vercel.app/api/top-langs?username=ryanwong-uk&show_icons=true&locale=en&layout=compact" alt="ryanwong-uk" /></p>

-👇 The contribution graph below has removed most of my activities between late 2016-early 2021.
+👇 The contribution graph below has removed most of my activities between late 2016-early 2021. <br/>
-I have withdrawn access to my clients' repositories after their projects with RW MobiMedia UK Limited have concluded.
+I have withdrawn access to my clients' repositories after their projects with RW MobiMedia UK Limited have concluded.<br/>
-I used Subversion from 2008 to 2016.
+I used Subversion from 2008 to 2016. <br/>
 I used Java for Android before working in the UK in 2021.
-It was the British employers told me no Kotlin, no job at that time.
+It was the British employers told me no Kotlin, no job at that time.<br/>

 <!---
 ryanwong-uk/ryanwong-uk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.